Our top 10 sites and experiences in Trinidad

 This 25-hectare non-profit is home to many rare bird species (both free-roaming and caged), with a unique opportunity to get close to Trinidad’s national bird, the scarlet ibis.
 Bucolic wooden walkways take you right around the compound’s two lakes.
 There is a learning centre at the entrance, with displays and Amerindian artefacts, a boutique hotel, and restaurant.

 Probably the island’s best known attraction, and nesting site of the national bird.
 A rewarding excursion for any nature lover, especially birders.
 Boat trips leave 4pm (though some companies operate tours all day), meandering through freshwater marshland and mangrove forest.
 Look for a variety of birds, marine life (including caiman) and tree-dwelling animals like the silky anteater and tree boa.

 Grande Rivière is the second largest leatherback turtle nesting ground in the world.
 During nesting months (March 1–August 31), endangered leatherback turtles heave themselves out of the ocean to come ashore and lay eggs.
 Two months later, baby turtles scramble to the sea; few survive waiting predators to make it to maturity.
 It’s worth an overnight (or weekend) trip, and there are several guesthouses right on the beach.

 Trinidad’s most popular bird watching retreat.
 The 193-acre Centre offers day visits, a restaurant, and guest rooms for longer stays.
 Highlights include the Dunston Cave oilbird colony; the verandah where up-close encounters with hummingbirds, honeycreepers and bananaquits are frequent; and freshwater pool.

 Gaspar Grande is the largest offshore island off Chaguaramas and home to the Gasparee Caves.
 After a boat ride from Chaguaramas, a short hike leads to a descent into the limestone cavern, the electric blue waters of the Blue Grotto, and caves of stalagmites and stalactites sweating percolating groundwater.
 Some say pirates buried treasure here.

 After a winding drive through the Northern Range’s rainforest – with beautiful views of Cyril’s, Balata and Maracas bays and the lookout where food vendors and serenading guitarists await – you’ll find cosy Maracas.
-Its refreshing sea breeze and a good mouthful of bake and sustainably-produced fish or aloo pie can cure most anything.
+Its refreshing sea breeze and a good mouthful of bake and sustainably-caught fish or aloo pie can cure most anything.